mirrulations/transformation_trigger/README.md

 - Clone this repository
 - `cd` into dev-env
-- Clone the ingest functions by running `git submodule update --init`
+- Clone the common layer ingest functions by running `git submodule update --init`
   - Make sure to occasionally rerun `git submodule update` whenever there are changes to the ingest repository!

 Refer to the [running locally](docs/running_locally.md) documentation to build and run the stack in your local environment